 PRISE: a Pest Risk Information SErvice

 Pests can decimate crops and are estimated to cause around a 40% loss.
 These insects, mites and plant pathogens can impact on food security and impede supply chains and international trade.
-A Pest Risk Information SErvice (PRISE) aims to solve this problem by using data to help farmers manage pests in up to five countries in sub-Saharan Africa.
+A Pest Risk Information SErvice (PRISE) aims to solve this problem by using data to help farmers manage pests in sub-Saharan Africa.

 Pest outbreaks are devastating.
 Especially to those who rely on the crops they can grow for their food and livelihoods.
 Pests don’t respect political boundaries and their movements are increasingly unpredictable due to climate change.
 They are a huge problem around the world and hamper the pursuit of Sustainable Development Goals 1 and 2.